wojciechpolak/glifestream/README.md

 Supported services (out of the box)
 -----------------------------------

+gLifestream supports the following services by default:

-Any RSS/Atom feed, Flickr, Twitter, Vimeo, YouTube.
+- Any RSS/Atom feed

-Any service not listed above can be added as an RSS/Atom stream (if it provides such feeds) or by extending gLifestream and writing custom APIs support.
+- Mastodon
+- Flickr
+- Twitter
+- Vimeo
+- YouTube

+You can extend gLifestream by writing custom APIs to support additional services.

 Features
 --------